shellybendor/Joke-Recommendation-System/README.md

 The backend was deployed on heroku.

 The folder `your-humor-react` contains the frontend code.
-The frontend is deployed using github pages.
+The frontend is deployed using github pages: https://shellybendor.github.io/your-humor-deploy/